azraerl/serenity/README.md

    4) Extended UI - Widescreen Fix
    5) Even Wider Rescaled MCM Menu for SkyUI - Widescreen Fix
    6) SkyHud - High Resolution Widescreen Fix
+4) Re-install "Dear Diary" and "Dialogue Interface ReShaped" mods under Interface category with Widescreen option
-4) Install all of these mods, activate them and the plugins and let them load at the bottom.
+5) Install all of these mods, activate them and the plugins and let them load at the bottom.
 You should now have a working UI with widescreen support

 ### Tweaking the Game Settings